LogtalkDotOrg/logtalk3/tools/lgtdoc/xml/NOTES.md

 	need to type `lgt2md` in order to run the script).

 - `lgt2rst.sh` and `lgt2rst.js`
 	Sample scripts to batch convert XML files to reStructuredText files.

 	The scripts should be called from the directory containing the XML files you wish to convert.
 Call the scripts with the help option for a description of the available optional parameters (type `cscript lgt2rst.js help` or `lgt2rst.sh -h`; depending on your Logtalk installation, you may simply need to type `lgt2rst` in order to run the script).
+The generated files are expected to be used with Sphinx.

 - `lgt2txt.sh` and `lgt2txt.js`
 	Sample scripts to batch convert XML files to text files.